comportnx/compack-mods/README.md

 ### Tough Tyres

-`Off-road wide wheels are immune to punctures`
+`Armored and wide off-road wheels are immune to punctures.
+Regular wheels are much tougher.`

 This mod replaces 'off-road wide' wheels with 'off-road no-flat' wheels, which are heavier but immune to punctures.
 Found on tractors, trenchers, and excavators (but no longer on 4x4 cars).
+Armored wheels are also immunue to punctures, and regular tyres have had their toughness increased.

 ---